 - Bus X7 – airport to Rudow U-Bahn station in 12 minutes.

-- Bus X11 – airport to Rudow, Lichterfelde, and Dahlem area.
+- Bus X71 – airport to Rudow U-Bahn station, Lichterfelde, and the Dahlem area.

 See also By Bus and U-Bahn to Berlin Brandenburg Airport for a more detailed description of available bus services.